NickKelly1/iterable/README.md

 #### skip

-Removes the first `n` items from the collection.
+Removes the first `n` values from the collection.

 ```ts
 // signature